rothsandro/eleventy-notes/Configuration/Custom Properties.md

 ### Published date

-This example shows how to add a date to a note:
+This example shows how to add a date to a note.
+First, define the date in your note using front matter:

 ```md
 ---